rubennaeff/GADS23/01_intro_to_data_science/setup.md

 There are many utilities that may be useful throughout this course to manage your environment.
 These include:

-1. Python - Python is currently on version 3.4
+1. Python - We'll use Python 2.7, but you're welcome to use Python 3
 2. [Sublime Text](http://www.sublimetext.com/)
 3. git - a version control system to manage code you write
 4. brew (Mac only) - a package manager to install software and manage updates
 5. cygwin (Windows only) - an alternative command line enviroment to mimic a Unix enviroment
-6. brew (Mac only) - a package manager to install software and manage updates

 Note: If you have issues with the brew install because of an XCode error, you may need to upgrade XCode or install XCode Developer tools.
+Open up App Store, and look in the top right for the updates section, and search for XCode.
+If it's not listed under updates, you might need to install it from scratch.

 ## Anaconda Python